Nivalyx/osu-wiki/wiki/Tournaments/OMT/X/en.md

 4. Teams who can compete in the next round are determined by:
    - In the Round of 32 and the Round of 16, each team needs to win 5 points in order to win a match.
 (Best of 9)
    - In the Quarterfinals and the Semifinals, each team needs to win 6 points in order to win a match.
 (Best of 11)
-   - In the Finals[^stage-note-1] onwards, each team needs to win 7 points in order to win a match.
+   - In the Finals onwards, each team needs to win 7 points in order to win a match.
 (Best of 13)
-   - Whether there are teams who are declared to win the match by default.
+   - Whether there are players who are declared to win the match by default.
-   - Whether there are teams who are disqualified from the tournament.
+   - Whether there are players who are disqualified from the tournament.

 ### Match regulations